UCLOrengoGroup/cath-tools-genomescan/README.md

 Kindly note that the annotations in these alignments were retrieved from UniProt during the most recent database release.

-Please see section 8 for more information regarding the CATH API.

-## 8. Using CATH API
+## 8. Using CATH API to access more information on CATH FunFams

 Detailed CATH API documentation on accessing CATH FunFam data is available here: